Sexual Abuse & Assault

-There is no longer a need for victims to suffer in silence; they are prepared to demand justice from those responsible for their sexual abuse.
-Our legal team at Whitener Law Firm in Albuquerque cares deeply about helping those who have been victimized by such heinous wrongdoing.
+There is no longer a need for sexual assault victims to suffer in silence; they are prepared to demand justice from those responsible for their sexual abuse.
+Our legal team at Whitener Law Firm in Albuquerque cares deeply about helping those who have been victims of sexual abuse.

 We recognize that it was not your fault if you or someone you care about was a victim of sexual abuse at the hands of a sexual abuser.
 If you or a loved one has suffered physical pain, mental agony, emotional distress, or any other type of loss for which you believe you should be compensated monetarily, please call us now for a free, confidential consultation.